farhayden/BraceMinder/README.md

 # Welcome

-This is the BraceMinder App Set up Instructions to run the application natively on an ` android studio ` emulator
+This is the BraceMinder App set up Instructions to run the application natively on an ` android studio ` emulator

 # Getting Started